Search

 Animation, Art, Biography, Disability, Female-Directed

 Frida Kahlo is a little girl who is different.
 Sparkling and vibrant, everything interests her.
-And when life's trials and tribulations come her way, she faces them with her overflowing imagination.
+When life's trials and tribulations come her way, she faces them with her overflowing imagination.

 Crime, Drama, LGBTQ+, Thriller